Sticky Holster Review

 Some folks hate this extra step, and if you are a speed-holsterer, then move on.
 This is not a method you should consider for concealed firearm carry.

 I haven’t really carried it inside the waistband to date, but know plenty of other folks who use it as an appendix carry holster and swear by it.
-I know my good pal Eve from guns dot com jogs with hers using some crazy drawstring method and it stays in place.
+I know my good pal Eve jogs with hers using some crazy drawstring method and it stays in place.

-I don’t jog which is good because there’d be earth-shattering consequences nationwide if I did.
+I don’t jog a lot which is good because there’d be earth-shattering consequences nationwide if I did.